blue-season/blue-season.github.io/_posts/2019-09-20-efficientnet-in-5-minutes.md

 ## Notes

-- Some users have suggested that EfficientNet, although theoretically uses much fewer FLOPS and less memory, does not translate directly to faster GPU inference and less GPU usage.
-In fact, some complained that the training speed is much slower than well-established ResNets.
+- Some users have suggested that EfficientNet, although theoretically uses much fewer FLOPS and smaller size, does not translate directly to faster GPU inference and less GPU memory usage.
+In fact, some complained that the training speed is much slower than the well-established ResNets.

 - People have also mentioned that EfficientNet is very hard to train.
-You will need very precisely copy the hyperparameters and empoly all the tricks in order to getting close to the reported performance.
+You will need to copy the hyperparameters very precisely and empoly all the tricks mentioned in the paper in order to getting close to the reported performance.